 It was already discovered on 2007 September 12.
 But until the discoverers could suggest a Name, it took several years.
 Only when the discovery has been confirmed by other observatories and the calculated orbit reaches a high accuracy due to many measurements, the new object can be named.
 Minor planet Skywalker was named 8 years after the discovery.

 The Taunus Observatory is operated by the Physikalischer Verein Frankfurt, which is one of Germany’s oldest associations, founded in 1824.
-With about 100 minor planet discoveries it is one of the most successfull observatories in Germany and the most successfull which is owned by a german association.
+With more than 100 minor planet discoveries it is one of the most successfull observatories in Germany and the most successfull which is owned by a german association.

 The naming was published in the minor planet circular # 93068 as follows:

 Discovered 2007 Sept.
 12 by S. Karge and E. Schwab at Taunus.

 Skywalker is the family name of the fictional characters Luke and Anakin in the Star Wars universe.